 - Rotator cuff tendinitis.
 When the tendons that connect your muscles to your bones in your shoulder area become inflamed.

 - Rotator cuff tears.
-When the tendons that connect your the muscles to your bones in your shoulder area are torn.
+When the tendons that connect your muscles to your bones are torn.

 - Frozen shoulders.
 When an event, such as overuse, causes stiffness, pain, and lack of range of motion in the shoulder area.

 - Fractures.
-When a bone in the shoulder area, such as the collarbone, upper arm, or shoulder blade is broken.
+When a bone, such as a collarbone, upper arm, or shoulder blade is broken.

-All of the above shoulder injuries require medical attention and should be treated with thought and care from a medical doctor.
-During and after treatment, injury victims should be sure to evaluate why the on-the-job injury took place and what needs to be done to prevent similar injuries in the future, involving either themselves or others.
+All of the above conditions require medical attention and should be treated with thought and care from a medical doctor.
+During and after treatment, injury victims should be sure to evaluate why the on-the-job injury took place and what needs to be done to prevent similar health issues in the future, involving either themselves or others.